lichkitsch/old_campaigns/fae/story.md

-Oxalis "Sorrel" Danann is a faerie princess, daughter of King Alder and Queen Maple, heiress to the Golden Throne.

 It's no longer the days of old.
 Fae of all kinds have been taken to living underground, hidden away in the nooks and crannies of human cities for generations.
 Only those permitted may walk the streets above, in full glamour of course, and interact with humans.

+Oxalis "Sorrel" Danann is a faerie princess, daughter of King Alder and Queen Maple, heiress to the Golden Throne.

 While her family has positioned themselves in places of power in the human world above, Sorrel finds that she spends most of her time enjoying being a faerie.
 She doesn't care for hiding and often sneaks out to compete in the fighting tournaments held in the Sprawl for fun.
 She's become well-known in the circuit as the mysterious, masked maestro Gloriosa.
 With her keytar, some spell training, and

-Adrien Fox
+## Adrien Fox
-Fox was born to Castor and Nicotiana, the lord and lady of the Unseelie Court.
-He was taken from his crib and swapped with a human child, lightly touched by magic, by an agent acting under secret orders from Alder Danann, lord of the Seelie Court.
+Fox was born to King Castor and Queen Nicotiana of the Unseelie Court.
+He was taken from his crib and swapped with a human child, lightly touched by magic, by an agent acting under secret orders from King Alder.
 The child kept Fox's true name, Hemlock.
 Growing up, Fox moved between various foster situations.
 Most of the homes he ended up in were with cruel or uncaring guardians and equally cruel or apathetic children.
 When he was nine, Fox was placed with a kind couple with no children of their own.
 He lived with them for all of a week before they were killed during a break-in gone wrong, an incident that left Fox with a wicked scar on the side of his neck when he tried to protect his unfortunate guardians.
 This left Fox with a hatred of thieves and criminals.

 He continued to bounce around from home to home until he was 16, old enough to emancipate himself.
 He supported himself with odd jobs, saving his money and studying the system.
 He'd developed a distrust of people, gravitating towards law and order but having a gnawing feeling deep within that he was acting against his nature.
 The Unseelie Court is the pinnacle of chaos and its denizens were born with an innate, chaotic disposition.
 Fox uses much of his energy fighting his inner nature, causing him to fall ill frequently.
 This led to him becoming a neat and tidy person; he cooked his own food and took care to exercise and stay clean in an effort to overcome the strange bouts of illness.